 - Expert Witness and Forensic Analyst in matters of Chemical-Related Incidents, Intellectual Property or Trade Secrets, and similar or related matters.

 - Fellow, American Institute of Chemical Engineers

-- National Society of Professional Engineers, past Board of Directors (2013-2015)
+- Board of Directors, National Society of Professional Engineers (2013-2015)

 Dr. Rockstraw joined the NMSU CHME Faculty in 1995 from the chemical processing industry.
-Rockstraw worked for E. I. duPont de Nemours, Conoco, Ethyl, and Kraft where he gained extensive experience in design, development, pilot, and commercial implementation of chemical processes that involved alternatives to CFCs, catalyst manufacture, agricultural & pharmaceutical intermediates processing, monomer recovery by depolymerization, ultrafiltration and reverse osmosis of cheese by-products, electromembrane processes, bioethanol production, and numerous food processing operations (including the first purple horseshoe cereal marshmallow).
+Rockstraw worked for E. I. duPont de Nemours, Conoco, Ethyl, and Kraft where he gained extensive experience in design, development, pilot, and commercial implementation of chemical processes that involved alternatives to CFCs, catalyst manufacture, agricultural & pharmaceutical intermediates, monomer recovery by depolymerization, ultrafiltration and reverse osmosis of cheese by-products, electromembrane processes, bioethanol & biodiesel production, and numerous food processing operations (including the first purple horseshoe cereal marshmallow).

 Dr. Rockstraw’s NMSU research program has been as diverse as his industrial background, and includes research in the areas of materials, separations, and reaction kinetics.
 Some of the areas studied in Dr. Rockstraw’s lab have included:

 - the conversion of waste plastics into liquid fuels,

 - alternative treatment technologies for N-nitrosodimethylamine,

 - conversion of extractable sugars from transgenic alfalfa stems for ethanol production,

 - flash pyrolysis production of mono disperse core & shell nanoparticles of ruthenium and nickel,

 - oxidation over ozonated ultraviolet-irradiated TiO2 dispersion in a fluorocarbon,